 Example: A Simple Greeting Function

-statement is used to exit a function and, optionally, pass back a value.
-If a function does not explicitly return a value, it returns None
+The return statement is used to exit a function and, optionally, pass back a value.
+If a function does not explicitly return a value, it returns None by default.

 Example: Function Returning a Value